CtripleU/CtripleU.github.io/_pages/about.md

   image: "/images/data.png"
 ---

 Hello!
+Welcome to my space.

-I am a dynamic professional who is deeply interested in how things work, and how they can work better.
-My interests lie at the intersection of technology, research, and social impact.
+I am deeply interested in how things work and how they can work better.
+This makes me adept at finding opportunities where others might see obstacles.
+My interests are at the intersection of technology, data, research, and social impact.

 Throughout my career, I have excelled in diverse roles spanning Machine Learning, Research and Analysis, Project Management, and DevOps.
 I have consistently demonstrated my ability to: